sigasi/sigasi_insights/content/releasenotes/sigasi-4.12.md

 # Sigasi Studio 4.12.1 point release

-On July 28 we released Sigasi Studio 4.12.1.
+On June 28 we released Sigasi Studio 4.12.1.
 This release fixes the following reported issues:

 - **[Verilog]** Fixed high memory usage for class templates (specifically with UVM)
 - **[Verilog]** Made sure hover keeps working after hovering over the whitespace following a macro invocation
 - Several other small improvements and bugfixes

+# Sigasi Studio 4.12.2 point release

+On July 7 we released Sigasi Studio 4.12.2.

+We've identified an issue with the 4.12.1 update.
+Not all intended fixes were applied in the binaries that were released.
+Therefore we're creating a new point release that does contain all intended fixes.

 Thanks for all the [bug reports](mailto:support@sigasi.com) and enabling [Talkback]({{< ref "manual/talkback.md" >}}).